JAKiley/AdvancedCSS/Natours/README.txt

     Start gitbatch terminal in VS Code
     get into directory
     npm run compile:sass

+after 4/24 - this will do all of the above
+    npm run start
+    remember to uncomment font-icon in HTML when in development

 Sass folder uses 7-1 Css
     main.scss pulls all the scss together - compiled is stylesheet.css